Ferrell, Hart poke fun at racial stereotypes in 'Get Hard'

-LOS ANGELES A white collar criminal gets a stealth education in prison life from a fake ex-con in the raunchy new film "Get Hard," in which comedy giants Will Ferrell and Kevin Hart take on race with provocative humor.
+LOS ANGELES A white collar criminal gets a stealth education in prison life from a fake ex-con in the raunchy new film "Get Hard", in which comedy giants Will Ferrell and Kevin Hart take on race with provocative humour.

-"Get Hard," out in U.S. theaters on Friday, sees hapless millionaire James King (Ferrell) charged with fraud and given 30 days to prepare for prison.
+"Get Hard", out in U.S. theatres on Friday, sees hapless millionaire James King (Ferrell) charged with fraud and given 30 days to prepare for prison.
 He turns to Darnell (Hart), a car-wash entrepreneur, to get him ready for life behind bars.

 James assumes Darnell, a African American, is an ex-convict.
 Darnell, a middle-class family man with no hint of a criminal record, goes along with the assumption because he needs the money.